 - Start early if possible: Beginning when children are young reduces required monthly contributions substantially

-- Use age-appropriate investment allocations: Aggressive growth investments when children are young, shifting to conservative options as college approaches
+- Use age-appropriate investment allocations: Aggressive growth when children are young, shifting to conservative options as college approaches

 - Consider Texas 529 plans for state-specific benefits: Texas plans offer up to $500,000 contribution limits with no state income tax complications

 Families targeting private universities need higher savings goals – potentially $145,000 to $215,000 per child for one-third to one-half funding.
-However, many private universities provide substantial financial aid that public schools cannot match.
+Many private universities provide substantial financial aid that public schools cannot match.
 A family earning $125,000 might find private school net costs similar to out-of-state public costs after institutional aid.